almende/eve/implementations/java/agents.md

 # Agents

+As described in the [Concepts](/concepts/introduction.html) section, Eve agents are software entities that have a certain set of capabilities.
+Basically a normal Java class becomes an Eve agent, if it understands (and can transport) JSON-RPC requests, and can schedule such requests at some future time.
+Through these capabilities the agent can operate autonomous, and implement several agent design patterns.

+To facilitate the creation of agent solutions, without the need for having to manage all capabilities by hand, Eve offers various default Agent classes you can inherit from:

+- [Agent.java](#Agent) - A basic RPC agent, single state, single scheduler & multiple transports.
+- [WakeableAgent.java](#Wakeable) - An extention on top of Agent.java, in which the agent can be unloaded from memory and reloaded again on incoming traffic.

+## Agent.java {#Agent}

 An Eve agent is created as a regular Java class.
 The class must inherit from the base class Agent.
 Public methods will be made available via [JSON-RPC](protocol.html).
 The methods must have named parameters.
 An agent can be accessed via a servlet or via an xmpp server